-Dear Faculty and Staff:
+Dear faculty and staff:

-Following a tradition that began several years ago, the Commencement Committee seeks your help in suggesting the names of qualified students to be the 2015 student commencement speaker.
-Please nominate a prospective student speaker using the form available below.
-The committee will interview all qualified students and will forward the names to President Di Pasquale for his review and final selection.
+Following a tradition that began several years ago, the Commencement Committee seeks your help in suggesting the names of qualified students to be the 2017 student commencement speaker.
+Please nominate a prospective student speaker using the online form.

-Nominations should be completed by March 27, 2015.
+Nominations should be completed by March 24, 2017.

 Just a final reminder: Commencement will be held at 4:15 p.m.
-Friday, May 15, 2015, at the Knight Campus in Warwick.
+Friday, May 19, 2017, at the Knight Campus in Warwick.

 Thank you for your help.